raaahulss/project_viralnews/README.md

 Each model has its own branch, and more detailed information can be found about each one on its respective branch.
 Here is a quick overview of each model:
 1. [viralness model](https://github.com/raaahulss/project_viralnews/tree/viralness): The viralness model is a multi-class text classification Bi-LSTM w/ GloVe embeddings model implemented using PyTorch.
 The model was trained on a [dataset](https://github.com/raaahulss/project_viralnews/blob/viralness/data/viralness_dataset.csv) that we collected over the span of about a month (~38,000 articles) using our own [approach](https://github.com/raaahulss/project_viralnews/tree/viralness/dataset_collector).
 The model is entirely trained on only the content and title of an article, so it can be used on both published and unpublished articles.
 The model predicts how many retweets an article will get using a log base 10 scale (0-10 retweets, 11-100 retweets, 101-1000 retweets, 1000+ retweets).
 The final accuracy of the deployed model is around 60%.

-2. [political bias model](https://github.com/raaahulss/project_viralnews/tree/sentiment_analysis): The political bias model is a logistic regression model which can detect the politial bias in an article.
-It was trained on the IBC dataset which consists of sentences that are labeled liberal, conservate, or neutral.
+2. [political bias model](https://github.com/raaahulss/project_viralnews/tree/sentiment_analysis): The political bias model is a logistic regression model which can detect the political bias in an article.
+It was trained on the IBC dataset which consists of sentences that are labeled liberal, conservative, or neutral.
 The final accuracy of the deployed model is around 64%.

 3. [public opinion model](https://github.com/raaahulss/project_viralnews/tree/public_opinion): The public opinion model is a deep learning model implemented using TensorFlow which analyzes the reactions to an article on Twitter.
-It runs each reaction through the model and then averages the overall sentimented detected in all of the responses.
-The final accuracy of the deployed model is arounnd 83%.
+It runs each reaction through the model and then averages the overall sentiment detected in all of the responses.
+The final accuracy of the deployed model is around 83%.

 ## UI